Renuka: Estrangement from Jamadagni and death

-Knowing the anger of Jamadagni, they warned her that she may not be fully pardoned by him and that she would have to experience the most difficult time of her life for a few minutes.
+Knowing the anger of Jamadagni, the saints also warned Renuka that she may not be fully pardoned by her husband and that she would have to experience the most difficult time of her life for a few minutes.
 "After that," they said, "you will be eternally revered and will be blessed with your husband.
 You will be worshipped by all the people henceforth."
-After blessing her thus, they disappeared.
+After blessing her thus, the saints disappeared.
 Renuka followed their instructions with devotion and worshipped the Shivalinga with reverence.
 On the fourth day, she went to see her husband.

-Decapitation and resurrection

-Jamadagni was still furious with Renuka and ordered his elder four sons to kill his wife, but all of them refused to kill their mother.
-Jamadagni cursed his four sons and reduced them to ashes for disobeying his order.
-Then, Jamadagni called his fifth son Parashurama, who was meditating on Shiva, and ordered him to behead Renuka.
+But Jamadagni was still furious with Renuka and ordered his four eldest sons to kill his wife.
+All four refused to kill their mother, leading to Jamadagni cursing his four sons and reducing them to ashes for disobeying his order.
+Jamadagni then called his fifth son Parashurama, who was meditating on Shiva, and ordered him to behead Renuka.
 Parashurama immediately obeyed his father's words and beheaded his mother with his axe.
-Jamadagni was pleased by Parashurama's devotion and obedience towards him.